tad34s/tdm/README.md

 - [ ] create
    - [x] repo jako optinal arg?
    - [ ] check for overwrites, change name?

+- [ ] save
+  - currently using -> src
+  - pokud je spec. v directories a neni v src - prida se (a file existuje)
+- [ ] load
+  - src -> currently using
+- [ ] update
+  - pull + load

+- add nemusim delat actually

 ## Ideas
 - add `.gitignore` to a thermos repo, will contain `/.thermos-cache`
 - in this repo the hash of the config and src will be stored, -> quickly detecting changes.

-- jak udelat linking?
- 1. add -> do src -> generator -> datafiles/using -> stow -> links
-    - vyhody je relativne lehke implementace, zadne veci navic, spis se nebreakne
-    - nevyhohody - unfolding?
 - jak fixnout to ze chci ignorovat files?
 - tdm diff zavolat na directory, 2.
 3. vrstvu